ScanExam-II - Frequently Asked Questions

 ScanExam is a Windows only application and will not install and run directly on other computer operating systems such as Apple or Unix.
 This is not an insurmountable problem and two suggestions are offered:

 - Social Science users can access SSC Network software and services from any Internet location using SSC remote access services.
 For example, the Remote Desktop client for the Mac can be downloaded from www.microsoft.com/mac and once installed, a Mac user may run a remote PC session without the need to install an emulator as described prior or install MMS or ScanExam since these are available on the remote PC.
+Please adjust your screen resolution to 1080p (1920 x 1080) or less or you will receive a "run time error" when you launch ScanExam-II.
 More information about remote access is available on our web site.
 Check with your IT department to see if a similar service is available in your Faculty or Department.